matthieudelaro/pyNet/README.md

 # pyNet
 My own implementation of a neural network in Python for MNIST dataset.
-It requires Python 3.5 (@ operator for dot product).
+It requires Python 3.5 (@ operator for dot product), and idx2numpy package.
 To train the network, run ./src/LoopyNet.py

 ##File Architecture: